-Kotychi lagoon is located in Ilia region, NE of the town of Lechena, while the coastal forest, the wetland of Strofylia, is further to the north, in the Achaia region.
-It is basically a network of lagoons, lakes, marshes and forests along the northwest coast of the Peloponnese.
+The Kotichi lagoon is located in the Prefecture of Ilia northeast of the town of Lechena while the coastal forest, the Strofylia wetland, is further north, in the Prefecture of Achaia.